feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 **FUN TO LISTEN TO CHECKS:**

-* [ ] Personality moments distributed throughout at the 35/65 ratio from Step 3 A8 — not concentrated at the end
+* [ ] Personality moments distributed throughout at the 35/65 ratio — not concentrated at the end
-* [ ] At least one genuine reaction before analysis in the first half of the script
+* [ ] At least one genuine reaction before analysis in the first half
 * [ ] At least one absurdity acknowledged with a beat before moving past it
 * [ ] Humor that serves the argument exists — at least one observation that is both funny and makes the point
-* [ ] Sentence energy varies — fast loose sections exist alongside slow deliberate sections
+* [ ] Sentence energy varies throughout
-* [ ] At least one moment that gives the listener something to do — a shared observation
+* [ ] At least one moment that gives the listener something to do
-* [ ] **Every comedic moment has a named Step 3 A9 technique assigned — no generic humor**
+* [ ] Every comedic moment has a named A9 technique assigned — no generic humor
-* [ ] **At least one extended analogy running at full Technique 2 duration — not cut short.
-Confirmed in delivery notes.**
+* [ ] At least one extended analogy running at full Technique 2 duration — confirmed in delivery notes
-* [ ] **Self-narration present — at least two moments where the speaker sounds like someone who found something out**
+* [ ] Self-narration present — at least two moments where the speaker sounds like someone who found something out
-* [ ] **"Apparently" deployed at semantically correct moments — matched to sourced-but-indirect claims only, not used as general texture**
+* [ ] "Apparently" deployed at semantically correct moments only — sourced-but-indirect claims, not general texture

 **CONTENT CHECKS:**

 * [ ] Source material completeness audit completed and all gaps addressed
+* [ ] A9 humor technique assignments from Step 4 carried into the script
 * [ ] Named individuals present where inclusion adds specificity, irony, credibility, or emotional weight
 * [ ] Specific mechanisms behind general descriptions included
-* [ ] Comedic or ironic specificity preserved
 * [ ] Active decisions distinguished from passive neglect
 * [ ] Full emotional context behind known facts included
-* [ ] Forward-looking sections as specific and grounded as crime sections
+* [ ] Forward-looking sections as specific and grounded as the problem sections
 * [ ] Legal and official sources noted with brief explanation of why they are more credible
-* [ ] Structural continuity details demonstrate the argument is about systems not individuals
 * [ ] Context before detail — every term explained before the detail depending on it
-* [ ] Pace variation in text itself through paragraph length and clause density
 * [ ] Timeline accuracy — verified sequence stated correctly throughout

 **CREDIBILITY CHECKS:**

 * [ ] Clear stance supported by evidence — no intellectual credibility given to positions the evidence does not support
-* [ ] False first-person ownership check against Step 3 baseline
+* [ ] False first-person ownership check against baseline
 * [ ] No borrowed personal accounts presented as creator's own
 * [ ] No lifted distinctive phrases presented as original
 * [ ] No false credentials claimed
 * [ ] Single-source claims hedged
 * [ ] Single-source anonymous numeric figures removed, not hedged — confirmed in source notes
 * [ ] Direct quotes clearly attributed
-* [ ] No attribution of observations to named sources in spoken text
 * [ ] No floating passive constructions
 * [ ] Every fact sourced — unsourced claims removed
-* [ ] Timeline verified and correctly stated — sequence of events matches Step 2 fact sheet
+* [ ] Timeline verified and correctly stated throughout